Vector theory of gravity: Universe without black holes and solution of dark energy problem: Quantization of Gravitational Field

 Energy of the graviton in the classical limit (moment of the Big Bang) is negative (lower sign in Eqs. (\ref{egrav}) and (\ref{sgrav})).
 In the present epoch the energy is positive (upper sign).
 In this case the analogy of Eqs. (\ref{egrav}) and (\ref{sgrav}) with the corresponding expressions in electrodynamics

 is obvious.

 Finally we discuss quantization of the longitudinal gravitational waves (\ref {met2}) which are described by equations

-Classical analysis yields that such waves are not emitted or absorbed by matter (see next Section).
+Classical analysis yields that such waves are not emitted or absorbed by orbiting stars (see next Section).
 Quantum consideration gives the same answer.
-Indeed, Eqs. (\ref{pv3}), (\ref{pv4}), (\ref{gh}), (\ref{hl1}) and (\ref{hl2} ) suggest that longitudinal gravitational waves must be quantized by replacing $\mathbf{h}_{l}$ and $h_{00}$ with operators
+Indeed, Eqs. (\ref{pv3}), (\ref{pv4}), (\ref{gh}), (\ref{hl1}) and ( \ref{hl2}) suggest that longitudinal gravitational waves must be quantized by replacing $\mathbf{h}_{l}$ and $h_{00}$ with operators

 where $\hat{p}$ is a unit vector in the direction of $\mathbf{p}$ and operator

 describes a composite particle with negative energy $\varepsilon (p)=-\hbar cp$.
 Commutator of $\hat{h}_{\mathbf{p}}$ with the free field Hamiltonian ( \ref{ffh}) is